aros-development-team/AROS/arch/all-ios/README.txt

  1. INTRODUCTION.

- This is TOTALLY EXPERIMENTAL start of Apple iOS-hosted port of AROS.
+ This is Apple iOS-hosted port of AROS. i386 architecture support is complete and the port succesfully runs in iPhone Simulator.
-Bootstrap builds and works for both targets (Simulator and Device).
-Workbench and hosted strap build okay for simulator.
-I haven't tried to build them for device because of missing ARM CPU support in AROS.
- Things to do (in the order of increasing complexity):
- 1. Complete Darwin-hosted port (untie kickstart from static linking, use hostlib.resource for access to host OS functions instead) and build the board support package.
- 2. Implement ARM CPU support (write ARM atomic operations)
- 3. Implement Cocoa display driver.
- After completion of these two tasks we'll get AROS running hosted on all Apple devices.
+The bootstrap is also compiled and tested on ARM CPU on a real iPhone.
+It works.
+However ARM AROS kernel is still in progress.
+ Note that currently there's no UIKit display driver, so AROS currently displays "Unknown type of system screen" guru.
+However it boots up into Workbench.

  2. COMPILING.

  In order to compile iOS-hosted AROS you currently need Apple XCode with iOS SDK.
 This assumes you are running on Mac.
 Cross-compiling of the port seems to be possible using source code of Darwin tools, but i haven't tried it yet.
+ When configuring you need to supply --enable-target-variant=ios argument and select one of supported targets: darwin-i386 for Simulator version and darwin-arm for real hardware.
  The following iOS-specific options are added to configure for supporting this build:
  --with-xcode       - specifies where XCode is located on your machine.
 Default is /Developer (this is where
                       XCode v3.2.4 installed itself by default on my machine)